YifanLu2001/MYresearch/README.md

 # MYresearch
-Includes the codes from my undergraduate research.
+Includes the codes from my 2 undergraduate research, each in one of those branches.

+The branch '22-demosicking-algorithms' contains all codes of this research, an English version article, and a Chinese version article.

+The branch 'surface-tension-measurement' contains all codes of this research, an English version article, and a Chinese version article.